DarranRowe/ABIHeaders/README.md

 While the Win2D NuGet package contains an ABI C/C++ header file, it doesn't contain an IDL file.
 I have generated the IDL file from the Win2D metadata for this repository.
 I also generated header files based upon the IDL files just to match the other sets.
 It is also important to note that there was no API changes between the 1.1 series of Win2D releases and Win2D 1.2.
-This is why there is no 1.2 version.
+The 1.2 files has been added, but this was only for completeness' sake more than a requirement.

 One very important note about cross version usage of these headers.
 While it is possible, but not supported, to use newer versions of these component headers with older versions of the runtimes, Win2D 1.1 did something very naughty with its interface definitions.
 They changed some interfaces